LiquidFun/BoppieEvolution/README.md

 * Add more senses for the boppies, such as:
     * Instead of rays try neural network inputs with information for angle+distance
     * Cone for detection of food
-    * Your own kin (so that ant-like behaviour could emerge)
     * History neuron both input/output, but cap with sigmoid as it easily escalates
 * Add sexual reproduction, as in the real world merging DNA from two individuals has greatly benefited survival of the fittest
 * Add loading/saving of simulations